 Quick Eligibility Check for Illinois Utility Assistance

 How can you tell if you qualify for Illinois Utility Assistance?
-You compare your household’s gross earnings for the 30 days before you apply to the income thresholds set at 60 % of the state median.
+You compare your household’s gross earnings for the 30 days before you apply to the income thresholds set at 60 % of the state median for cash aid.

 If your earnings fall at or below that level, you meet the core eligibility rule.